bojanzdelar/Supplement-shop/README.md

 The system is using client-server architecture.

-Authentication and authorization are realized with JWT, including refresh tokens.
+Authentication and authorization are realized with JWT, including access and refresh tokens.

 ## Technologies used